 Integrated Vascular Center

-Denver Health has assembled an exceptional team of specialists to treat diseases affecting blood flow within the body’s veins and arteries.
-Vascular surgeons, interventional cardiologists, interventional radiologists, podiatrists, nurse practitioners, physician assistants and registered vascular technologists utilize advanced, minimally invasive technology to accurately diagnose and treat circulation problems.
+Our exceptional team of specialists treats diseases affecting blood flow within the body’s veins and arteries.
+From vascular surgeons, interventional cardiologists and interventional radiologists to podiatrists, nurse practitioners, physician assistants and registered vascular technologists, we utilize advanced, minimally invasive technology to accurately diagnose and treat many of the most prevalent circulation problems.

 Finding Medical Help for Blood Flow Problems

-While some vascular problems do not have symptoms, for example aortic aneurysm, others, such as varicose veins, do.
+While some vascular problems do not have symptoms, others do.
 If you are experiencing high blood pressure or chronic pain, tiredness, itching, burning or swelling in your arms or legs, and/or you have a family history of blood flow problems, please contact the Integrated Vascular Center today to schedule a consultation.

 - Aortic Aneurysms – A weak spot or bulge has developed on the aorta – the body’s main artery

 - Chronic Arterial Insufficiency – Arteries become narrowed due to atherosclerosis from fatty deposits along artery walls; may lead to arterial ulcers or wounds that will not heal due to poor circulation

 - Chronic Venous Insufficiency – Vein walls and/or valves that help blood return to the heart from the legs are not working correctly; may result in shallow wounds or ulcers on the skin that do not heal (venous skin ulcers)

 - Peripheral Vascular Disease – Plaque build-up from fat deposits narrow the arteries that carry blood to the head, legs, arms, stomach or kidneys